Building at the intersection of finance & intelligence.

 Valuation Framework

-Two cross-checks: a file buy at ~$3–5 per annual script (defensible off-market; chains pay $5–12+ in competitive deals), or a whole-business buy at ~2.5–4.0× EBITDA plus inventory.
-Independents run ~22% gross margin (NCPA), so we underwrite thin entry margins with room to expand.
-Base entry: blended ~3.5× EBITDA.
+Two reference points, not cross-checks; they can differ 3–5×.
+A file buy at ~$3–5 per annual script sets a downside floor (chains pay $5–12+ in competitive deals).
+A whole-business, going-concern buy at ~2.5–4.0× EBITDA plus inventory is the operating price we actually underwrite.
+Independents run ~22% gross margin (NCPA), so entry margins are thin with room to expand.
+Base entry: ~3.5× EBITDA.

 Value-Creation Plan